Hello to all small businesses getting sales online in response to Covid-19.

 Step 1 - Use an Opt In Email Address List and proper names

 Your goal is to have a list of email addresses from people who have double-opted in.
 (Not sure what double-opt in is?)
 If you are marketing B2B your email address list will be better for Mailchimp is it includes real names [email protected] rather than anonymous job title addresses.
 Omnivore doesn't like some job title emails as they get out of date quickly.
+Which means delivery rates will be relatively low, and open rates even lower.
 If your list contains [email protected] and [email protected] addresses they will be blocked by the Omnivore.

 If you don't collect email addresses through a double opt-in process, you should take steps to change the way you gather your email address data.
 This will benefit you in all sorts of ways in the long run, including saving costs, improving returns and improving customer satisfaction.